Mobile-First Web Design: The New Approach in Web Design

 - Make sure your mobile version and desktop version have the same content on them.
 Regardless of whether you have less content on your mobile site than your desktop site, the mobile site is the one that will be indexed.

 - Make sure meta titles, meta descriptions, and alt tags are the same on the desktop and mobile versions on your site.

 - Adhere to mobile-first indexing best practices from Google

 Once again, the best way to avoid any issues, not to mention potential Google penalties, is to build a mobile-first website.

 If You Have a Responsive Website

 Congratulations, you’re most likely in great shape!
-Similar to only having a desktop version, the mobile and desktop version of your website are the same, and your website is optimized to change based on the pixel width of the viewing device.
+Similar to only having a desktop version, the mobile and desktop versions of your website is the same, and your website is optimized to change based on the pixel width of the viewing device.

 A Quick Word of Caution